 BI101 General Biology - 4

-Exploration of basic biological phenomena common to all living organisms.
+Exploration of biological phenomena.
 Topics covered include cellular and molecular levels of organization, genetics and mechanisms of heredity in organic evolution, reproduction and development, as well as introductory concepts of taxonomy and ecology.
 (Lab fee.
 Science with lab)